What is the Real Interest Rate?

 - i = Rate of inflation

-This is the formula of real interest rate that they are used in almost all financial calculations and analysis, and it is more simple and approx. The formula is used more often, illustrated as follows:
+This is the formula of real interest rate used in almost all financial calculations and analysis, and it is more simple and approx. The formula is used more often, illustrated as follows:

-This formula gives a direct and a better picture of the two interest rates and their relationship.
+This formula gives a direct and better picture of the two interest rates and their relationship.

 Example of Real Interest Rate

-Below is the example of Real Interest which is as follows:
+Below is an example of Real Interest which is as follows:

 Example #1

-Let’s assume that you invest $1 million in a corporate deposit for 10 years which promises an 8% rate of interest per year.
+Let’s assume that you invest $1 million in a corporate deposit for 10 years which promises an 8% interest rate per year.
 In ideal circumstances, this is the rate at which you can expect your money to grow.
-However, this is just a hypothetical scenario, as one has to take into account the pertaining inflation rate.
-For the sake of simplicity, let’s assume that for 10 years there was a constant inflation rate of 4%.
-This inflation is effectively eating your money as you might have been promised an 8% return, but year on year the purchasing power of that money is decreasing by 4%.
-Hence the real interest that you are getting on your investment is only 4% as derived from the below equation.
+However, this is just a hypothetical scenario, as one has to consider the pertaining inflation rate.
+For the sake of simplicity, let’s assume that for 10 years, there was a constant inflation rate of 4%.
+This inflation is effectively eating your money as you might have been promised an 8% return, but year on year, the purchasing power of that money is decreasing by 4%.
+Hence the real interest that you are getting on your investment is only 4%, as derived from the below equation.

 - Real Interest Rate = Nominal Interest Rate – Rate of Inflation